Review: Amati VCT & Amati VCT 2

 For individual investors, both VCTs aim to offer a share buyback facility.
 Historic buybacks have tended to be at between 6% and 9% discount to the prevailing NAV per share.

 Please remember capital is at risk.
 VCTs are high risk investments and are not suitable for everyone.
 Investors should not invest money they are not prepared to lose.

-The initial charge is 3%, before any Wealth Club saving.
-Existing Amati shareholders pay a 1% initial charge.
-The annual management fee is 1.75%, with total annual costs capped at 3.5%.
-There are no performance fees on either VCT.
-This is a welcome move in a sector that traditionally has them.
-Amati may be entitled to deal arrangement and monitoring fees where it makes investments in unquoted companies, but the manager rarely makes such investments.
+There are no performance fees on either VCT – a welcome move in a sector that traditionally has them.
+Amati may be entitled to deal arrangement and monitoring fees where it makes investments in unquoted companies, although the manager rarely makes such investments.